pcarbonn/xmtlib/README.md

 based on the [sqlite](https://sqlite.org) relational database engine.
 This grounder also allows xmt-lib to access data stored in a sqlite database.

-xmt-lib extends the [SMT-Lib 2.6](https://smt-lib.org/language.shtml) language with the following commands:
+XMT-lib extends the [SMT-Lib 2.6](https://smt-lib.org/language.shtml) language with the following commands:

 * `set-option :backend` to specify the SMT solver (if any) used to execute the xmt-lib commands;
 * `x-interpret-const`, to specify the interpretation of a constant;